P4ZD4N/codewars/number-of-trailing-zeros-of-n!/README.md

 zeros(12) = 2
 <br>
 12! = 479001600 --> 2 trailing zeros

-<br><br>
+# Hint
-Hint: You're not meant to calculate the factorial.
+You're not meant to calculate the factorial.
 Find another way to find the number of zeros.